mowbish/Django-Shopify-Website/README.md

 The project will be available at [**localhost:8000**](127.0.0.1:8000).

-# Hint
-you can create superuser and do some works with it:
+Also you can craete superuser and do some thing in admin pannel To do this:

 ```bash
 python manage.py createsuperuser
 ```